Rule 5101:2-36-12 | PCSA requirement for cross-referring reports of child abuse and/or neglect.

 (A) The provisions of rule 5101:2-33-21 of the Administrative Code regarding confidentiality apply to all cross-referrals of child abuse and/or neglect required by this rule.

-(B) The public children services agency (PCSA) shall make a cross referral to law enforcement if the report alleges a criminal offense.
+(B) At minimum, the public children services agency (PCSA) is to make a cross referral to law enforcement:

-(C) The PCSA shall cross refer reports of child abuse and or neglect in accordance with the PCSA's county child abuse and neglect memorandum of understanding, and if applicable, the interagency agreement with a child advocacy center pursuant to section 2151.428 of the Revised Code.
+(C) The PCSA shall cross refer reports of child abuse and or neglect in accordance with the PCSA's county child abuse and neglect memorandum of understanding, and if applicable, the interagency agreement with a child advocacy center pursuant to rule 5101:2-33-26 of the Administrative Code and section 2151.428 of the Revised Code.

 (D) The PCSA shall contact the following licensing and supervising authorities, as applicable, no later than the next working day from the date the referral was screened in to share information pursuant to rules 5101:2-33-21 and 5101:2-36-04 of the Administrative Code: